Our primary geography curriculum

 You’ll be able to see what lessons we will be covering in each unit by clicking into the unit information on the unit sequence page.

-What's happening with our existing primary geography resources?
+What's happening with our older primary geography resources?

-All of our existing primary geography resources, that were released before September 2022, will remain available for the whole of 2023/24.
-Please do keep using them alongside our new teaching resources that are rolled out this year.
+All of our older primary geography resources, that were released before September 2022, will remain available until April 2025.

 FAQs